garrandall/popular-music-data/tracks/lick-it-up-kiss.md

 It ain't a crime to be good to yourself

-Lick it up, lick it up, oh-oh-ohh (It's only right now) Lick it up, lick it up, oh-oh-ohh (Woo yeah)
+Lick it up, lick it up, oh-oh-oh (It's only right now) Lick it up, lick it up, oh-oh-oh (Woo yeah)
-Lick it up, lick it up, oh-oh-ohh (Come on, come on) Lick it up, lick it up, oh-oh-ohh (Come on)
+Lick it up, lick it up, oh-oh-oh (Come on, come on) Lick it up, lick it up, oh-oh-oh (Come on)

 It's only right now (it's only right now)
-Ooh yeah (ooh yeah) ooh yeah (ooh yeah), yeah yeah
+Ohyeah (ohyeah) ooheah (ohohah), yeah yeah

-Oooooooohhhhhh, wooo!
+Oh, wooo!

-Lick it up, lick it up, oh-oh-ohh (It's only right now) Lick it up, lick it up, oh-oh-ohh (Woo yeah)
+Lick it up, lick it up, oh-oh-oh (It's only right now) Lick it up, lick it up, oh-oh-oh (Woo yeah)
-Lick it up, lick it up, oh-oh-ohh (Come on, come on) Lick it up, lick it up, oh-oh-ohh (Aww)
+Lick it up, lick it up, oh-oh-oh (Come on, come on) Lick it up, lick it up, oh-oh-oh (Aww)
-Lick it up, lick it up, oh-oh-ohh (Yeah, yeah, yeah, yeah)
+Lick it up, lick it up, oh-oh-oh (Yeah, yeah, yeah, yeah)